logo

 from the Archives of Maryland Liber M M

-On the backside of a patent Granted unto Gothfrid Harmar for three hundred and fifty acres the fourtenth day of January in the seaven & twentith yeare of the Dominion of Caecilius &c Annop Dom One thousand six hundred fifty eight [1658] was thus written
+On the backside of a patent Granted unto Gothfrid Harmar for three hundred and fifty acres the fourteenth day of January in the seaven & twentith yeare of the Dominion of Caecilius &c Annop Dom One thousand six hundred fifty eight [1658] was thus written

 Know all men by these presents that I Gothofrid Harmar of the County of Ann Arundell in the Province of Maryland doe hereby assigne and make Over all my right title and interest of the within mentioned Pattent and Land unto John Hatton of London Merchant warranting it from all claime or claimes that shall be laid unto it by any person or persons whatsoever as wittnes my hand this 26th of march 1660.